Strella: Plot

 Strella lives in her humble apartment and works at a club called The Dolls where she performs in drag.
 After a failed search for Leonidas, Strella invites Yiorgos to see her perform, and later lets him stay in her place where they have sex again.
 Yiorgos moves out of the hotel after Strella offers to let him stay temporarily.

-Strella goes to the place of Mary, an elderly and cancer-striken trans woman who had helped raised her, to provide her morphine patches and to fix her television.
-Strella informs Mary about meeting a new lover, while Mary implores her to stop an unspecified pursuit she is taking.
-Mary reminisces about her late lover, Anestis, and shares to Strella her plans for her funeral.
+Strella visits Mary, her elderly cancer-stricken trans guardian who raised her, bringing morphine patches and fixing her television.
+She tells Mary about her new lover, but Mary urges Strella to stop her unspecified pursuit.
+Mary then reminisces about her late lover Anestis and shares her funeral plans.

-Yiorgos' search leads him to a place where he discovers a Leonidas who works as a police officer, and does not approach him.
-Satisfied at the end of his search, he settles down with Strella as his lover.
-Yiorgos returns to his village to sell his family home to Kouloukousis, a retired cop, who claims that rumors around the village say that Leonidas is not a police officer, but was now a woman working as a prostitute in Athens.
-Piecing together that Leonidas might have been Strella all along, Yiorgos quickly leaves.
+Yiorgos finds a young man named Leonidas working as a police officer but chooses not to approach him.
+Satisfied, he settles into a relationship with Strella.
+Later, he sells his family home in the village to retired cop Kouloukousis, who shares rumors that Leonidas is actually a trans woman working as a prostitute in Athens.
+Realizing Strella could be his son, Yiorgos quickly leaves.